 • the system continues to serve its stated purpose;

 • there are still no suitable alternatives.

-The periodic reviews will also cover other issues identified during the system’s operation, especially if CCAT SG’s video surveillance policy continues to comply with the laws and instructions in force and if it is complied with in practice.
+The periodic reviews will also cover other issues identified during the system’s operation, especially if CCAT’s video surveillance policy continues to comply with the laws and instructions in force and if it is complied with in practice.

 3.6.
 Technological solutions that respect the privacy

 At the orders of new equipment for the system and, as far as possible, CCAT will use the optimal technological solutions, which will meet the standards and the level of the latest available technologies.